csci338/fall2023/pages/_assignments/lab08.md

 Now that you've set up your database initialization script, we're going to add logic that enables python to easily communicate with the database.

 ### 2.1.
 Add new python dependencies
+Because we are adding new python dependencies, we first need to delete the `.poetry.lock` file if you have one (it should be in the same directory as your `pyproject.toml` file).
+The lock file will regenerate when we install our new python dependencies via poetry.

 Within your `pyproject.toml` file (inside the `src` directory), please add the following dependencies below the `pytest` dependency:

 ```